Why The Kuranda Village Should Be On Your Cairns Itinerary

 Upon arriving in Kuranda at the cutest little train station, you are directed up the hill to the village/shopping area.
 It’s not that far of a walk, but they do have a little shuttle that will drive you.
 I’d say if you’re able to, just walk, it’s really not that far or worth the effort of the shuttle.

 After securing my koala pic and getting a quick selfie with a roo, I went to browse the shops around the village.
 Honestly, it wasn’t anything too special.
-The shops that did have some nice things, were too expensive, so I was kinda SOL.
-I decided to grab some lunch at the Kuranda Rainforest View Restaurant (with a name like that, I basically had to eat there, right?).
+The shops that did have some nice things, were really expensive.

 It was decent at best.
 I ordered a kangaroo burger but it was way too overpowered with onions, and I spent the majority of my meal swatting away flies.
-If I had done my research, I would’ve seen that it ranked #28 out of 30 on Trip Advisor for Kuranda Village.
-I heard good things about Petit Cafe and Frogs, so maybe try one of those instead.
+Had I done my research, I would’ve seen that it ranked #28 out of 30 on Trip Advisor for Kuranda Village.
+I heard good things about Petit Cafe and Frogs, so try one of those instead.

 Skyrail Rainforest Cableway